Radial kinks in the boson stars: Theoretical framework

 Similarly, Table \ref{tab:soliton} and Fig. \ref{fig:soliton} show our parameter choices for the solitonic boson stars and their corresponding field configurations. \footnote{The solitonic boson star is named after its potential, which is one of the simplest potentials exhibiting non-topological soliton characteristics in the absence of gravity \cite{lee1987soliton,lee1992nontopological}.
-In certain ranges of parameters, a solitonic boson star can have a more compact configuration than a massive boson star.} For both of these boson stars, the scalar field $\phi(r)$ exhibits an exponential decay for $r\gg \mu^{-1}$, but it never reaches zero.
+In certain ranges of parameters, a solitonic boson star can have a more compact configuration than a massive boson star.
+In the limit of $\alpha \to 0$, ultra-compact solutions can be obtained, with the maximum compactness reaching $\mathcal{C} \approx 0.36$ \cite{rosa2023imaging,cardoso2022eco}.} For both of these boson stars, the scalar field $\phi(r)$ exhibits an exponential decay for $r\gg \mu^{-1}$, but it never reaches zero.
 Therefore, we define the effective radius of the boson star as the radius that contains $98\%$ of the boson star's total mass.
 The mass function can be obtained from $B(r)=1-2m(r)/r$, and thus the effective radius is defined as $m(R)=0.98M$.
 Additionally, the Arnowitt-Deser-Misner (ADM) mass is defined as the asymptotic value of the solution $m(r)$ as \( r \to \infty \), with \( m(\infty) \equiv M \).
 It is worth noting that in all the figures presented in this paper, the radial coordinate $r$ has been rescaled using the mass of the boson star.